Stabilizing black-box model selection with the inflated argmax: Experiments

 \subsubsection{Results}

 We see that across various choices of $\varepsilon$, the inflated argmax provides enhanced stability while at the same time yielding small and accurate sets of selected model(s).
 This boost in utility-weighted accuracy is due to the adaptivity of the inflated argmax: this method will output a single model as often as possible, whereas for example, top-$k$ will always output $k$ model selections, leading to a comparatively lower utility in many cases.
 This point is further confirmed in the plot of the median number of models returned vs. worst-case instability in \cref{fig:results-LV}.
 For a fixed level of worst-case instability empirically seen, we can visualize the empirical CDF to assess the distribution of instability values $\delta_j$ across trials $j\in[N]$.
 We see in \cref{fig:results-LV} that the inflated argmax provides a distribution of instability values much closer to 0 (i.e., higher stability) compared to all other conventional approaches investigated.

 In summary, Figure \ref{fig:results-LV} shows that (a) selection methods that return a single model (argmax and ip$_\tau$, even with subagging the base algorithm) are less stable than methods that return one or more selected models (i.e., the inflated argmax and top-$k$), (b) the inflated argmax provides higher utility-weighed accuracy scores for similar worst-case stability levels as top-$k$, meaning that the inflated argmax is returning smaller sets containig the correct model more often and (c) the inflated argmax provides smaller sets of returned models compared to top-$k$ for a wide range of worst-case stability values.
+We additionally plot the stability across the parameter $B$ in \S \ref{app:lv_vary_bags}.